Ice hockey at the 2018 Winter Olympics

 The ice hockey (hockey) competitions of the 2018 Winter Olympics were played at two venues within the Gangneung Coastal Cluster in Gangneung, South Korea.
 The Gangneung Hockey Centre, which seats 10,000, and the Kwandong Hockey Centre, which seats 6,000, were both originally scheduled to be completed in 2016 but appear to have been completed in early 2017.
-Both venues contain Olympic-sized rinks (60 by 30 m).
+Both venues contain IIHF-sized rinks (60 by 30 m).

 Twelve teams competed in the men's tournament, which was held from 14 to 25 February, while eight teams competed in the women's tournament, from 10 to 22 February.
 In a historic deal, the women's tournament featured a combined Korean team with an expanded roster.